carolynrehm/docker-notes/README.md

 > sudo usermod -a -G docker ec2-user

 -- log out and back in --
+> exit

+> ssh

+-- once you log back in you should be able to run the following command and it be recognized as the current user:

 > docker info

 ### 2a. pull an image from dockerhub and create a container with it

-list images
+list images, shouldn't be any
-> docker ls
+> docker images

 pull container from dockerhub
 > docker pull hello-world

 list images again, should see hello-world
-> docker ls
+> docker images

 list running processes, none should be running
 > docker ps